Best Meal Kits in Toronto – Top 4 Services Ranked and Reviewed

 Best Meal Kits in Toronto – Local Reviews

-HelloFresh is the most well-known meal kit service in Toronto—and it’s easy to see why.
+HelloFresh is the most well-known meal kit service in Toronto, and it’s easy to see why.
 With over 30 recipes on the menu each week, it offers more variety than any other local option.
-You’ll find everything from classic comfort food to vegetarian dishes and seasonal specials, so it’s easy to mix things up.
+You’ll find everything from classic comfort food to vegetarian dishes and seasonal specials, so the week never gets repetitive.

 The recipes are straightforward and beginner-friendly, but still fun enough to keep more experienced cooks interested.
 Portion sizes are consistent, and instructions are clear, so you don’t have to be a pro to pull off a tasty dinner.